Engoo Blog Travel & Fun

 Tier

-“Tier” is another word for a level or rank.
-Although it's not limited to discussions about games, "tier" is often used by game players to talk about how strong or weak a character, item, etc. is.
+“Tier” is another word for "level" or "rank" and is often used by gamers to talk about how strong or weak a character, item, etc. is.

-I like to challenge myself by trying to win with lower-tier characters.
+I like to challenge myself by trying to win with low-tier characters.

-This game has a top-tier soundtrack; I listen to it all the time.
+That movie has a top-tier soundtrack.
+I listen to it almost every day.

 Grind

-One meaning of this word is “to sharpen, smooth or produce something by rubbing or crushing.”
-In video games, it refers to repeating a particular task in order to gain points or become stronger.
+One meaning of this word is “to sharpen or produce something by rubbing or crushing.”
+In video games, "grinding" is repeating a task in order to gain items and become stronger.

 Is there a way to make my character stronger without grinding?